 Most people will visit several towns and areas during their trips to Ireland.
 Here are our favorite can’t miss destinations for your honeymoon.

 Recommended Stay: 2-3 Days

 Ireland’s capital city is usually the starting point for a honeymoon in Ireland that attracts thousands of visitors every year.
-Visit some of Dublin’s famed landmarks include the cobbled streets of Temple Square, O’Connell Bridge, the Trinity College that aids Dublin to be one of six UNESCO cities of literature, and Phoenix Park.
+Visit some of the city’s famed landmarks and historical sites in Dublin that include the cobbled streets of Temple Square, O’Connell Bridge, the Trinity College that aids Dublin to be one of six UNESCO cities of literature, and Phoenix Park.
 This vast expanse of green space is the largest enclosed park in any capital city in Europe, offering 1, 252 acres to explore.
 Make sure you visit one of the 1000 pubs across the city and go to the Guinness Brewery that has been in the same place since 1670.

 Recommended Stay: 2-3 Days

 Recommended Honeymoon Accommodations: Ballinalacken Castle Country House

 Nestled on the Wild Atlantic Way, the village of Doolin boasts some of the most breathtaking scenery in Ireland.
 It offers an easy reach to the majestic Cliffs of Moher and the unique Aran Islands, Doolin’s dramatic landscape cannot easily be forgotten.